hakavlad/nohang/README.md

 - [systemd-oomd](https://man7.org/linux/man-pages/man8/systemd-oomd.service.8.html): Provided by systemd as `systemd-oomd.service` that uses cgroups-v2 and pressure stall information (PSI) to monitor and take action on processes before an OOM occurs in kernel space.
 It's used by default on [desktop versions of Fedora 34](https://fedoraproject.org/wiki/Changes/EnableSystemdOomd).
 - [low-memory-monitor](https://gitlab.freedesktop.org/hadess/low-memory-monitor/): There's a [project announcement](http://www.hadess.net/2019/08/low-memory-monitor-new-project.html).
 - [psi-monitor](https://github.com/endlessm/eos-boot-helper/tree/master/psi-monitor): It's used by default on [Endless OS](https://endlessos.com/).
 - `nohang`: nohang is earlyoom on steroids and has many useful features, see below.
 Maybe this is a good choice for modern desktops and servers if you need fine-tuning.
-It's used by default on [Garuda Linux](https://garudalinux.org/).
+Previously it was used by default on [Garuda Linux](https://garudalinux.org/).

 Use these tools to improve responsiveness during heavy swapping:
+- MGLRU patchset is merged in Linux 6.1.
+Setting `min_ttl_ms` > 50 can help you.
 - [le9-patch](https://github.com/hakavlad/le9-patch): [PATCH] mm: Protect clean file pages under memory pressure to prevent thrashing, avoid high latency and prevent livelock in near-OOM conditions.
 It's kernel-side solution that can fix the OOM killer behavior.
 - [prelockd](https://github.com/hakavlad/prelockd): Lock executables and shared libraries in memory to improve system responsiveness under low-memory conditions.
 - [memavaild](https://github.com/hakavlad/memavaild): Keep amount of available memory by evicting memory of selected cgroups into swap space.